 Turn the frittata on to a plate and let it cool for a few minutes before diving in…

-Of course, the character of the dish will vary according to the size and shape of the pasta and the sauce you used to dress it.
+Of course, the character of your pasta frittata will vary according to the size and shape of the pasta and the sauce you used to dress it.
 The most typical frittata of this type is probably made with spaghetti with a simple tomato sauce, but this method lends itself to just about any pasta secca and any sauce you can imagine.
 The ratio of egg:pasta given above is indicative only; the pasta should predominate, but just make sure to use enough egg to bind the pasta together.

 A broader discussion of the pasta frittata—la frittata di maccheroni, one of the iconic dishes of Neapolitan cuisine—is a subject worthy of fuller treatment than today’s quick note.
 It’s typically a warm weather dish perfect for a picnic that can be ‘dressed up’ any number of ways, and I’ll blog about when the time comes.
 But for now, I thought I’d share this handy tip.
 Not that we have much leftover pasta around our house, mind you…